|

 to post signs at right turns, telling you "stop before turning" or something like that.

-Home/Defects Page: DEFECT # 5: ACS CAMERA
+DEFECT # 5: XEROX/ACS/CONDUENT CAMERA

-by 1.25 inches) black data box superimposed on the first two photos.
 The data box includes the 'cat face' trademark

-of Gatsometer, the Dutch camera
+the Dutch camera

 manufacturer.